-In accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act"), every institution of higher education is required to annually prepare a Uniform Campus Crime Report.
-Each year, an email notification is made to all enrolled students, faculty, and staff providing information on how to access this report online.
+In accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act"), all institutions of higher education are required to prepare an annual Uniform Campus Crime Report.
+Each year, an email notification is sent to all students, faculty, and staff with information on how to access this report online.
 The report is also available at any time in the Department of Public Safety office.